Sockemboffer/NPR2Spotify/README.md

 ## Solution
 At the cost of accuracy in identifying songs, use python libraries to hopfully reduce the human effort required.

-*NPRPageParser.py* - Handles finding valid archive links to cache into json files.
-Read's cached links from those json files to parse each day's article for various info including the interlude data to store into other json files.
+- *NPRPageParser.py* - Handles getting valid links, parsing HTML, and outputing to json files.

-*NPRSpotifySearch.py* - When fed interlude data, processes Spotify search responses and do some simple comparisons against what was found on NPR.
+- *NPRSpotifySearch.py* - When fed interlude data, processes Spotify search responses and do some simple comparisons against what was found on NPR.

-*NPRPlaylistCreator.py* - Create a playlist for each day's article interlude songs that were found to be matches and provide some details about any missing songs into the playlist description.
+- *NPRPlaylistCreator.py* - Create a playlist for each day's songs and provide details about missing songs in to the playlist description.

 ## Shortfalls
 There may be a lot of false positives and false negatives.
 In most cases it seems pretty spot-on but I've only compared about a months songs for some confidence in moving forward.